prolfqua/prolfquapp/README.md

 _prolfquapp_ is a set of command line tools.

-To use it open you shell (linux, mac), or command window (windows).
+To use it open your shell (linux, mac, or the linux subsystem on windows).
 Change into the directory with the identification/quantification results coming from FragPipe, MaxQuant, DIA-NN, Spectronaut etc.
 In the directory (in the terminal Linux or MAC) execute:

 ``` bash
 R --vanilla -e "prolfquapp::copy_shell_script(workdir = '.')" # if you have R on you system
 ```

-or, if you have Docker on you system download [prolfquapp_docker.sh](https://raw.githubusercontent.com/prolfqua/prolfquapp/refs/heads/master/inst/application/bin/prolfquapp_docker.sh)
+or, if you have [Docker](https://www.docker.com/products/docker-desktop/) on you system, you can also download [prolfquapp_docker.sh](https://raw.githubusercontent.com/prolfqua/prolfquapp/refs/heads/master/inst/application/bin/prolfquapp_docker.sh) and execute:

-and execute:

 ``` bash
 prolfquapp_docker.sh R --vanilla -e "prolfquapp::copy_shell_script(workdir = '.')" # if you wan to use the prolfqua docker image and container